-If any participating FCSO personnel are the subject of a complaint or allegation involving the violation of the terms of this MOA or a complaint or allegation of any sort that may result in that individual receiving professional discipline or becoming the subject of a criminal investigation or civil lawsuit, the Flagler County Sheriff's Office shall, to the extent allowed by State law, make timely notification to an ICE officer within 48 hours, excluding weekends, of the existence and nature of the complaint or allegation.
+If any participating FCSO personnel are the subject of a complaint or allegation involving the violation of the terms of this MOA or a complaint or allegation of any sort that may result in that individual receiving professional discipline or becoming the subject of a criminal investigation or civil lawsuit, the FCSO shall, to the extent allowed by State law, make timely notification to an ICE officer within 48 hours, excluding weekends, of the existence and nature of the complaint or allegation.
 The results of any internal investigation or inquiry connected to the complaint or allegation and the resolution of the complaint shall also be reported to an ICE officer, as established by ICE.
-It is the responsibility of the ICE officer to ensure notification is made to the ICE Office of Professional Responsibility (OPR) via the Joint Intake Center (JIC) at JointIntake@cbp.dhs.gov.
+It is the responsibility of the ICE officer to ensure notification is made to the ICE Office Responsibility (OPR) via the Joint Intake Center of Professional (JIC) at JointIntake@cbp.dhs.gov.
 Complaints regarding the exercise of immigration enforcement authority by participating FCSO personnel shall be handled as described below.

-The Flagler County Sheriff's Office will also handle complaints filed against FCSO personnel who are not designated and certified pursuant to this MOA but are acting in immigration functions in violation of this MOA.
+The FCSO will also handle complaints filed against FCSO personnel who are not designated and certified pursuant to this MOA but are acting in immigration functions in violation of this MOA.
 Any such complaints regarding non-designated FCSO personnel acting in immigration functions must be forwarded to the ICE officer.
 It is the responsibility of the ICE officer to ensure notification is made to JIC.